PSModule/GitHub/README.md

 - Locally as a CLI (native companion on repo level, context aware)
 - On a workflow (CI/CD) via a GitHub Action (native companion in a action)
-- On other powershell compatible automation environments (FunctionApp, Azure Automation, etc)
+- On other PowerShell compatible automation environments (FunctionApp, Azure Automation, etc)

 #### Operations - Where PowerShell shines